Receive relevant New and Updated programmes: Personal Updates !

 |Educational variant:||Part-time, Full-time|

-This unique interdisciplinary programme provides the opportunity for intensive historical, literary or art-historical study.
+Programme structure This unique interdisciplinary programme provides the opportunity for intensive historical, literary and art-historical study.
 It challenges you to engage with the evidence and methods of different disciplines in order to equip you with the wide range of research techniques crucial for studying the period.

-The MA provides a thorough grounding in the skills required for advanced study in the medieval and early modern periods, as well as a core course in disciplinary methods and an exciting and varied range of optional modules.
+The MA provides a thorough grounding in the skills required for advanced study in the medieval and early modern periods, as well as a compulsory module in disciplinary methods and an exciting and varied range of optional modules.
 In addition, you produce a final dissertation of 12-15,000 words, for which you receive one-to-one supervision.